 Thomas Wolfe Memorial

-The historic Victorian building was operated as a boarding house by Thomas Wolfe's mother, Julia.
+The historic Victorian building was operated as a boarding house by Wolfe’s mother, Julia.
 Tour guides relate that Thomas Wolfe never knew what room he would be sleeping in each night, as Julia seized the opportunity to rent every room when possible.

-Thomas Wolfe's unabashedly autobiographical novels and short stories depict the lives of Asheville's citizens, Julia Wolfe's boarders, and the tempestuous Wolfe family.
-Thomas Wolfe's realistic portrayals of Asheville and its citizens caused his novel Look Homeward Angel to be banned from his hometown library, and Wolfe exiled himself from Asheville for almost eight years.
+Wolfe’s unabashedly autobiographical novels and short stories depict the lives of Asheville’s citizens, Julia Wolfe’s boarders, and the tempestuous Wolfe family.
+Wolfe’s realistic portrayals of Asheville and its citizens caused his novel Look Homeward Angel to be banned from his hometown library, and Wolfe exiled himself from Asheville for almost eight years.

 Operated as a State Historic Site, the Thomas Wolfe Memorial includes a visitor center with exhibits about the author and his family and an audio-visual presentation.
 Guided tours of the house are also available.